zalyoung/gitlab-handbook/content/handbook/company/culture/inclusion/erg-guide.md

 We have provided a number of optional resources for TMRGs to use that assist in setting the strategy, roadmap, financial planning etc.

-- [TMRG Strategy Template](https://docs.google.com/presentation/d/1Zpz6z_0x3rbjYzUd6fSAojg8ME3FKfWPrI7cD4HmV48/edit?usp=sharing): This can be used to set a 6-12 month strategy for your TMRG, to create an action plan, execute and measure.
+- [TMRG ACTION PLAN Template](https://docs.google.com/document/d/1VdH0S-pHMfy_XbltY9wYghSY9h04U-gcNwR3miZwkX0/edit?tab=t.0): This can be used to create an action plan, execute and measure.
 - [New TMRG Roadmap Template](https://docs.google.com/spreadsheets/d/19Qa6xLIaoxOBbPIoMjYTcL87lx1y1exGGB6z4iD64tY/edit?usp=sharing): This template gives some examples of a Roadmap for new or developing TMRGs
 - [Estabished TMRG Roadmap Template](https://docs.google.com/spreadsheets/d/19Qa6xLIaoxOBbPIoMjYTcL87lx1y1exGGB6z4iD64tY/edit?usp=sharing): This template gives some examples of a yearly roadmap for established or mature stage TMRGs
 - [Budget Tracker](https://docs.google.com/spreadsheets/d/1-BZrH1KsRBYl9r0EYEy6VXlKyvGGf585mwoj9Vz5rgA/edit?usp=sharing): This is a simple budget tracker for Lead or a treasurer of a TMRG to plan and keep a track of the annual budget given to TMRGs.